 Step Four: Mix the cream cheese cubes with the stew, then cover the pot with a lid.
 Allow the soup to continue cooking on low for 10 additional minutes.

-Step Five: Mix the cornstarch and water to make a paste in a separate small bowl.
+Step Five: In a separate small bowl, mix the cornstarch and water to make a paste.
 Add the mixture to the soup and stir to combine.
 Cook for another 5-10 minutes.

-Step Six: Top the chili with cilantro and chiles, add some tortilla chips, a dollop of sour cream, and serve.
+Step Six: Top the chili with cilantro and chiles, add some tortilla chips and a dollop of sour cream, and serve.

 How to Store Leftovers